h2oai/sparkling-water/README.md

 ```

 For more details about the demo, please see the [README.md](examples/README.md) file in the [examples directory](examples/).

 ---
 <a name="MoreExamples"></a>
 ### Additional Examples
 You can find more examples in [examples folder](examples/).

 ---
 <a name="Docker"></a>
 ## Docker Support

 See [docker/README.md](docker/README.md) to learn about Docker support.

 ---

 <a name="FAQ"></a>
 ## FAQ

-* Where to find Spark logs?
+* Where do I find the Spark logs?

  > Look for `$SPARK_HOME/work/app-XXX`.
-The last part of address is name of your application.
+The last part of the address is the name of your application.

 * Spark is too slow during start or H2O is not able to cluster.

-  > Configure Spark variable `SPARK_LOCAL_IP`.
+ > Configure the Spark variable `SPARK_LOCAL_IP`.
 For example:
   ```
   export SPARK_LOCAL_IP='127.0.0.1'
   ```
-* How to increase memory assigned to Spark executors in Sparkling Shell?
+* How do I increase the amount of memory assigned to the Spark executors in Sparkling Shell?

  > Sparkling Shell accepts common Spark Shell arguments.
 For example, to increase
- > memory allocated by each executor it > is possible to pass `spark.executor.memory`
+ > memory allocated by each executor, use the `spark.executor.memory`
  > parameter: `bin/sparkling-shell --conf "spark.executor.memory=4g"`